 Executive Vice President and Chief Data Officer, Viacom

-As executive vice president of marketing for AMC, Linda Schupack is responsible for the strategic oversight, management and implementation of the network’s multiplatform consumer and trade marketing activities, including advertising campaigns and consumer and ad sales promotions.
+In this role, Linda leads all marketing functions for AMC, BBC America, SundanceTV and IFC.
+Prior to her role as president of marketing, Linda was the executive vice president of marketing for AMC where she was responsible for the strategic oversight, management and implementation of the network’s multiplatform consumer and trade marketing activities, including advertising campaigns and consumer and ad sales promotions.
 Ms. Schupack also directs the network’s brand identity as an uncompromising celebration of great stories, which speaks to its record-shattering Emmy® and Golden Globe® wins for its original series.

 The network’s marketing and promotional activities directly relate to ratings performance, and in recent years AMC has seen its greatest period of viewer gain.
 Much of AMC’s recent ratings success can be attributed to its critically-acclaimed original programming, including its two dramatic series – Golden Globe® Award and Emmy® Award winning Mad Men and Emmy® Award winning Breaking Bad.
 Most recently, Ms. Schupack helped shepherd The Walking Dead to history-making ratings success.
 For each of these originals, Ms. Schupack has spearheaded a multi-dimensional, cross-platform initiative that goes beyond traditional marketing techniques to help increase awareness, build buzz and drive ratings.